Winter Hats and Balaclavas, Headgear for Cold Weather

 thinsulate is a warmer material at a similar

-price though less hard wearing.
+price though a little less hard wearing.

 Face mask hats